-If you need to keep your trip very affordable…spend a lot of time at the beach, where sand, sun, and water will keep everybody happy and busy.
-We have a few suggestions of The Best Beaches in Costa Rica for Families.
-Another way to keep you affordable is by staying at a resort, but that will cost you authenticity and get served generic experiences.
+If you need to keep your trip more affordable, schedule in a lot of time at the beach, where sand, sun, and water will keep everybody happy and busy.
+We have a few suggestions for The Best Beaches in Costa Rica for Families.

 Costa Rica Honeymoon

-Honeymoons in Costa Rica are incredibly delightful and romantic but know that it can be a little costly if you want to indulge yourself (and you should).
+Honeymoons in Costa Rica are incredibly delightful and romantic but know that they can be costly if you want to indulge yourself (and you should).

-We love to plan honeymoon trips, and we make sure that you can enjoy as much time as possible with your loved one feeling in paradise.
+We love to plan honeymoon trips, and we ensure you can enjoy as much time as possible with your loved one in paradise.

-Even though Costa Rica is such a popular destination in the world, there are still places where you can be almost alone surrounded by great luxury.
-Visiting those parts of Costa Rica can be a bit more costly, but it will only make your trip even more special.
+Even though Costa Rica is such a popular destination in the world, there are still places where you can have a very secluded experience while also being surrounded by great luxury.
+Visiting those parts of Costa Rica can be a bit more costly, but it will make your trip even more special.

 Costa Rica Destination Wedding

-Destination Weddings can be costly, mostly depending on the type of accommodations you decide to use and also the kind of wedding you want to have.
+Destination weddings can be expensive, mainly depending on the type of accommodations you decide to use and the kind of wedding you want.

 Costa Rica has a very established destination-wedding industry.
-You can choose from celebrating your wedding at beach resorts, reducing the cost by using the resorts’ amenities.
+You can choose to celebrate your wedding at beach resorts, reducing costs using the resort’s amenities.
 Or you can have a very exclusive and tailored wedding in private villas with an event created just for you.

 Solo Adventure Trip to Costa Rica

 Costa Rica is a land of diverse wildlife and landscapes.
-Therefore, here you can enjoy all kinds of adventures, from mountain biking to white water rafting to sports fishing.
-These adventures tend to be more costly than other more popular activities, so be aware that the cost of this kind of trip can be higher.
+Therefore, you can enjoy all kinds of adventures here, from mountain biking to white water rafting to sports fishing.
+These adventures are more costly than other popular activities, so this trip can have a higher price tag.